atellmer/dark/README.md

 ```
 ## Shut up and show me your code!

-For example this is timer component
+For example this is timer component:

 ```tsx
 import {